-Center time management is so important for our little learners.
-No matter what system you use it’s important for students to know the classroom centers and the expectations.
+Time management during centers is so important for our little learners.
+No matter what system you use, it’s important for students to know the expectations for the classroom centers.
 Our center time is an hour each day which is a huge block of time for students to play and learn!

 This post contains affiliate links.